NikolaiT/lichess-bot/README.md

 ### Features

 1. Plays completely autonomous and challenges the opponent until she had enough.
 Then seeks for a new game.
-2. You can specify the following settings in the `index.js` file in the `config` variable.
-3. Picks a random move suggestion by the engine.
+2. Picks a random move suggestion by the engine.
 Doesn't always play the best move.
+3. You can highlight the engine suggestion instead of playing them automatically by setting `only_highlight` to `true` in the config.

 ### Limitations

 1. Has problems promoting.
 Just change the lichess settings to autoqueen to fix that.
-2. Gets detected rather quickly because it's too strong
+2. Gets detected rather quickly because it's too strong. *fixed*
 3. Improvement: Add a mode to highlight the engine moves instead of playing them automatically.
-Then you can decide on your own if you want to make the bad bad engine move ;)
+Then you can decide on your own if you want to make the bad bad engine move ;) *done*

 ### Why?